01 of 17

 14 of 17

-Purslane is often foraged.
-That is, it grows wild and people pick it in meadows and parks.
-It's sold more and more at farmers markets and specialty stores, too.
-Purslane has thick, somewhat almost spongy leaves and works well with delicate herb-laced dressings or something bright like this Lemon-Parsley Dressing.Continue to 15 of 17 below.
+Purslane is often foraged; it grows wild and people pick it in meadows and parks.
+Lately, however, you will find it more and more at farmers markets and specialty stores.
+Purslane has thick, almost spongy leaves and works well with delicate herb-laced dressings or something bright like a lemon-parsley dressing.Continue to 15 of 17 below.

 15 of 17